IIUMstudent/Awesome-IIUM/README.md

 We appreciate your contributions and look forward to seeing this repository grow with your help!

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Creative Commons License - see the [LICENSE.md](LICENSE.md) file for details

 ## Folders Structure
 - Academic Resources: Contains resources related to academics, such as textbooks, online courses, and study guides.